Monthly ETF Commentary

 Harvest Bitcoin Enhanced Income ETF

 HBIX benefitted from Bitcoin exposure through the IBIT iShares Bitcoin Trust ETF.
-Bitcoin The rally was driven in-part by the US Federal Reserve’s interest rate cut, which weakened the dollar and boosted risk-on assets.
-This, combined with sustained institutional inflows via Spot Bitcoin ETFs, signaled strong fundamental demand and propelled the price higher.
+Bitcoin rallied earlier in the month alongside gold to new all-time highs before retreating sharply to its 200-day moving average.
+The rally was driven by a market narrative anticipating future easing from the US Federal Reserve, which boosted risk-on assets.
+This, combined with sustained institutional inflows via Spot Bitcoin ETFs, signaled strong fundamental demand.

 Harvest High Income Shares